 A master's degree in Early Childhood Education can be achieved by completing an innovative program designed to promote research-based practices that ensure that all students can and do learn.
-Applicants must have an undergraduate degree in Early Childhood or Elementary Education to enter the program.
 The program consists of a minimum of 36 hours of course work.
-This degree does not lead to initial certification in Early Childhood Education.
-In addition to the requirement for regular admission, the following requirements apply for applicants to the M.Ed. degree in Early Childhood Education: Applicants must have an undergraduate degree in Early Childhood or Elementary Education and be eligible for an Early Childhood or Elementary Education clear and renewable certificate or possess a renewable professional certificate in Early Childhood or Elementary Education with a minimum overall 2.7 GPA.
-Courses include 9 hours in professional studies, 6 hours in research and assessment, 15 hours in elementary content, and 6 hours of electives.
-Specialist in Education Early Childhood Education, Ed.S.
+This degree does not lead to initial certification in Elementary Education.
+In addition to the requirement for regular admission, the following requirements apply for applicants to the M.Ed. degree in Early Childhood Education: Applicants must have an undergraduate degree in Early Childhood or Elementary Education and be eligible for an Elementary Education clear and renewable certificate or possess a renewable professional certificate in Elementary Education with a minimum overall 2.7 GPA.